Skip to main content

 For Compliance Officers and Risk Leaders

-As a compliance officer, you’re responsible for proving that your cloud infrastructure meets regulatory requirements across an expanding set of frameworks — and doing so continuously, not once a year.
+As a compliance officer, you’re responsible for proving that your cloud infrastructure meets regulatory requirements across an expanding set of frameworks — continuously, not as a once-a-year scramble when the auditor lands.
+Compliance audits should not be surprises; audit-ready architecture from day one is the bar.
 The 2026 reality: PCI DSS 4.0.1 is enforced, ISO/IEC 27001:2022 transition deadline has passed, DORA is live in the EU, NIST CSF 2.0 added a Govern function that every mature program is now restructuring around, ISO/IEC 42001 is becoming a prerequisite for enterprise AI sales, and post-quantum cryptography has moved from theoretical to a multi-year migration program.
 AWS Audit Manager, Config Conformance Packs, Security Hub, and the newer AI governance primitives (Bedrock Guardrails, AI Service Cards, Model Evaluation) make continuous compliance achievable — if they’re deployed with discipline.

 Your Challenges